-- Successfully representing a leading waste management company in obtaining permits to expand landfill under state regulatory scheme in which objectors asserted various claims, including EJ violations.
+- Successfully representing a leading waste management company in obtaining permits to expand a landfill under a state’s regulatory scheme in which objectors asserted various claims, including EJ concerns.

-- Advising leading utility company on considering EJ in the selection of alternative site after initial site faced community opposition.
+- Advising a leading utility company on considering EJ in the selection of an alternative site after the initial site faced community opposition.

-- Counseling a large municipality subject to Title VI investigation by the U.S. Environmental Protection Agency and U.S. Department of Transportation, which included:
+- Counseling a large municipality subject to Title VI investigation by EPA and the U.S. Department of Transportation, which included:

-- Assessing the vulnerability of the municipality to Title VI claims and the substantive basis of the underlying Title VI complaint.
+- Assessing the vulnerability of the municipality to Title VI claims and the substantive basis of the underlying Title VI complaint; and

 - Representing and advising the municipality on engagement and alignment with other recipients subject to the same investigation.